 Thursday Evenings - Ravenshoe Forest: meet at the north parking lot on Ravenshoe Rd. at 6:30pm.
 We’ll break into groups if we need to accommodate numbers and/or different skill/fitness levels.

 Saturday Mornings - 3 Rocks in Durham and Others: We will usually ride from 3 Rocks (Glen Major) but will occasionally visit Durham Forest, Ravenshoe and other great trails.
 Watch for the weekly postings for the details.
 Meet at the trail head for 9:45, rides leave at 10am sharp.
 We’ll split up into groups as needed.

 Just like last year we’ll be taking some road trips and participating in some multi-hour events.
 Tentative schedule follows but it is subject to change.
 Watch our Events Calendar for confirmations and changes.

-- Sep 15: Waterloo CC Hydro Cut trails and a side trip to Kitchener Bike Park
+- CANCELLED Sep 8: Waterloo CC Hydro Cut trails and a side trip to Kitchener Bike Park

-- Oct 13: Buckwallow because he blows the leaves off the trails
+- CANCELLED Oct 6: Buckwallow because he blows the leaves off the trails

 Events & Skills